eugeneloza/castle-editor-tutorial/README.md

 </sounds>
 ```

 As we've already noted, we aren't using `stream` feature here.
 Also using uncompressed `wav` format instead of `ogg`.
 We'd want all of these 22 click sounds to play randomized in our game, when we click game pads.
 We could do that by providing the `SoundEngine` with the proper sound names, but it can already do this for us.
-Let's add a spcial `alias` feature here:
+Let's add a special `alias` feature here:

 ```XML
 <sounds>